Blue Angels

-The Blue Angels typically perform aerial displays in at least 60 shows annually at 30 locations throughout the United States and two shows at one location in Canada.
+Blue Angels typically perform in 60 or more shows annually at 32 locations throughout the United States and two shows in Canada.
 The "Blues" still employ many of the same practices and techniques used in the inaugural 1946 season.
 An estimated 11 million spectators view the squadron during air shows from March through November each year.
-Members of the Blue Angels team also visit more than 50,000 people in schools, hospitals, and community functions at air show cities.
+The Blue Angels visit more than 50,000 people in schools, hospitals, and community functions at air show cities.
 Since 1946, the Blue Angels have flown for more than 505 million spectators.

-As of November 2011, the Blue Angels received $37 million annually from the annual Department of Defense budget.
+In 2011, the Blue Angels received $37 million from the annual Department of Defense budget.

 Mission

-The mission of the United States Navy Flight Demonstration Squadron is to showcase the pride and professionalism of the United States Navy and Marine Corps by inspiring a culture of excellence and service to the country through flight demonstrations and community outreach.
+Their mission is to showcase the pride and professionalism of the United States Navy and Marine Corps by inspiring a culture of excellence and service to the country through flight demonstrations and community outreach.

 Air shows

-The "Blues" perform at both military and non-military airfields, and often at major U.S. cities and capitals; also locations in Canada are often included in the air show schedule.
+The Blue Angels perform at military and non-military airfields, and at major U.S. cities and capitals; locations in Canada are often included in the air show schedule.

-During their aerobatic demonstration, the six-member team flies F/A-18E Super Hornets, split into the diamond formation (Blue Angels 1 through 4) and the Lead and Opposing Solos (Blue Angels 5 and 6).
-Most of the show alternates between maneuvers performed by the Diamond Formation and those performed by the Solos.
+During their aerobatic demonstration, the six-member team flies F/A-18 Hornets, split into the Diamond formation (Blue Angels 1 through 4) and the Lead and Opposing Solos (Blue Angels 5 and 6).
+Most of the show alternates between maneuvers performed by the Diamond formation and those performed by the Solos.
 The Diamond, in tight formation and usually at lower speeds (400 mph), performs maneuvers such as formation loops, rolls, and transitions from one formation to another.
-The Solos showcase the high performance capabilities of their individual aircraft through the execution of high-speed passes, slow passes, fast rolls, slow rolls, and very tight turns.
-The highest speed flown during an air show is 700 mph (just under Mach 1) and the lowest speed, is 126 mph (110 knots) during Section High Alpha with the new Super Hornet (about 115 knots with the old "Legacy" Hornet).
-Some of the maneuvers include both solo aircraft performing at once, such as opposing passes (toward each other in what appears to be a collision course) and mirror formations (back-to-back, belly-to-belly, or wingtip-to-wingtip, with one jet flying inverted).
-The Solos join the Diamond Formation near the end of the show for a number of maneuvers in the Delta Formation.
+The Solos showcase the high performance capabilities of their individual aircraft through the execution of high-speed passes, slow passes, fast rolls, slow rolls, and tight turns.

+The highest speed flown during an air show is 700 mph (just under Mach 1) while the lowest speed is 126 mph (110 knots) during Section High Alpha with the new Super Hornet (about 115 knots with the old "Legacy" Hornet).
+Some maneuvers include both solo aircraft performing at once, such as opposing passes (toward each other in what appears to be a collision course) and mirror formations (back-to-back, belly-to-belly, or wingtip-to-wingtip, with one jet flying inverted).
+The Solos join the diamond formation near the end of the show for maneuvers in delta formation.

-The parameters of each show must be tailored in accordance with local weather conditions at showtime: in clear weather the high show is performed; in overcast conditions a low show is performed, and in limited visibility (weather permitting) the flat show is presented.
+The parameters of each show are tailored in accordance with showtime weather conditions: in clear weather the high show is performed; in overcast conditions a low show is performed, and in limited visibility (weather permitting) the flat show is presented.
 The high show requires at least an 8000 ft ceiling and visibility of at least 3 nmi from the show's center point.
 The minimum ceilings allowed for low and flat shows are 4,500 feet, and 1,500 feet respectively.